 The easiest way to lose out on penny stock profits — aside from making bad trades — is paying unnecessarily high broker fees.
 The best brokers for penny stock trading don’t tack on any additional fees for trading a high volume of low-cost stocks.

 Charles Schwab offers the most reasonable penny stock rates of any broker.
 It’s also a great platform to expand your portfolio outside of penny stocks, too.
 Its online educational resources are second to none, and it offers 200 commission-free ETFs to help you further grow your portfolio.
-E*TRADE pricing structure becomes less expensive than even Charles Schwab after 313 trades per quarter, however.
-If you’re an active trader and regularly hit those numbers, that will be your best option.

 I looked at all the hidden fees or surcharges that many brokers like to tack on to penny stock trades, and found the ones that had the absolute lowest rates available.